 54. Soft Spot handling: Parents need to be gentle when touching the fontanelles on everyday handling.
 A sunken soft spot is an indication of dehydration.
 Newborn Baby sleeping for longer stretches during the day or may seem lazy is also an indication of dehydration.

 55. Cradle cap is the thick layer of skin developed on the baby’s scalp.
-The solution to dealing with cradle cap is massage baby’s scalp with oil and then scrape off gently with soft bristles comb.
+The solution to dealing with cradle cap is to massage the baby’s scalp with oil and then scrape off gently with soft bristles comb.

 Read more on how to get rid of cradle cap fast.